junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 >
 > 2002.6.13: Sam graduated high school
 >
-> 2002.8.31: Sam left to Stanford
+> **2002.8.31**: Sam left to Stanford (worst day in Dean's life, Dean only has Cat now with him, he'd hold him and cry)
 >
 > 2003.5.2: Dean broke up with Cassie (because of Cat?), Athens, Ohio
 >
 > 2003.6.13: Dean solo hunt succubus in Brooklyn
 >
 > 2002-2005 (Dean 23-26y, Sam 19-22y): Stanford era, Dean solo hunt a pair of vetala, voodoo in New Orleans
->
->
->

 > From "John Winchester's Journal": "Cats sometimes also hidden in walls, also horse skulls.
 Fork lore of both is that they would ward away familiars or see things that humans can't.
 Powerful wards.
 Sometimes shoes also used as spell traps, concealed within walls or floors."
 >
-> A small instance about John teaching Dean how to fix car and Dean learning.
+> passing lines about John teaching Dean how to fix car and Dean learning.
 And Dean working on cars later.
 >
-> Sam knows how to drive at nine, Dean probably similar, and probably does drive
->
->
->
-> play in Impala
->
-> Sam cram green army man in a backseat ashtray
->
-> Dean play with Legos
->
-> carve initials on the wood passenger tray underneath the back window

 ### (2008.9.18 Thursday)